lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 > console.log(user.constructor === User) // -> true
 > ```

-#### Native prototypes
+#### Native Prototypes

 The `prototype` property is widely used by the core of JavaScript itself.
 All built-in constructor functions use it.

 For built-in constructor function `Object`, there is a property `Object.prototype` which is the prototype of objects created by `{}` or `new Object`.

 By specification, all of the built-in prototypes have `Object.prototype` on the top.
 That’s why some people say that "everything inherits from objects".

 Other built-in constructor functions such as `Array`, `Date`, `Function` and others also keep methods in prototypes, we can access them through `Array.prototype`, `Date.prototype`, `Function.prototype` and so on.

 > [!Caution]
 >
-> These built-in prototypes can be modified, but change anything of them is a bad idea, can lead to hard-to-debug
+> These built-in prototypes can be modified, but change anything of them is a
-> errors.
+> bad idea, can lead to hard-to-debug errors.

-#### How to access prototype?
+#### How To Access Prototype?

 For modern JavaScript development, we shouldn't use `__proto__` to get or set the prototype of an object, they are in the Annex B of the ECMAScript specification, which means they are only for web browser compatibility.

 Now we have the following standard methods to work with prototypes:

 - `Object.getPrototypeOf(obj)` – returns the prototype of `obj`.
 - `Object.setPrototypeOf(obj, proto)` – sets the prototype of `obj` to `proto`.
 - `Object.create(proto, [descriptors])` – creates a new object with the specified prototype and property descriptors.

 ## Classes

-### What is class?
+### What Is Class?

 Actually, `class` in JavaScript is just a kind of `function`.